 Six Little-Known Effects of Anxiety on Your Body

 If not managed properly, the effects of anxiety on your body can be harmful.
 It's important to address the problem at its root.

 1. Dilated pupils

-We mean pupil dilation that is not related to a reaction to low light.
+We mean pupil dilation that isn’t related to a reaction to low light.
 If you’re suffering from severe anxiety, it’s a symptom of an underlying problem that needs to be understood and treated.

 When your anxiety levels are high, it’s common to experience this unusual symptom that can trigger anything from dizziness to seeing strange lights around you to reduced vision.